MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-feedback-policies-in-teams.md

 You can edit the global policy or create and assign a custom policy.
 If a user is assigned a custom policy, that policy applies to the user.
 If a user isn't assigned a custom policy, the global policy applies to the user.
 After you edit the global policy or assign a policy, it can take up to 24 hours for changes to take effect.

-Say, for example, you want to allow all users in your organization to send feedback except for new hires in training.
-In this scenario, you create a custom policy to turn off the feature and assign it to new hires.
-All other users in your organization get the global policy with the feature turned on.
+Say, for example, you want to allow all users in your organization to send feedback and receive surveys except for new hires in training.
+In this scenario, you create a custom policy to turn off both features and assign it to new hires.
+All other users in your organization get the global policy with the features turned on.

 You use the **New-CsTeamsFeedbackPolicy** cmdlet to create a custom policy and the **Grant-CsTeamsFeedbackPolicy** cmdlet to assign it to one or more users or groups of users, such as a security group or distribution group.